 Civilian Impact

-The Humvee’s rugged image led AM General to produce the civilian Hummer H1 starting in 1992.
-Arnold Schwarzenegger famously owned multiple H1s and helped popularize the civilian version.
-While Hummer H2 and H3 models shared only the name, the original H1 remained mechanically identical to military HMMWVs.
+The Humvee’s rugged image spawned the civilian Hummer H1 starting in 1992.
+Arnold Schwarzenegger famously owned several and helped popularize them.
+The H2 and H3 that followed shared only the name — the original H1 was mechanically identical to the military HMMWV.
+Big difference between a real Humvee and a mall-crawler with the same badge.

 Current Status